i2p/i2p.www/i2p2www/spec/tunnel-creation-ecies.rst

 {% endhighlight %}

-The other records are encrypted with ChaCha20.
+The other records are symmetrically encrypted with ChaCha20 (NOT ChaCha20/Poly1305).
-This is different from the long record specification above, which uses AES.
+This is different from the long record specification above, which uses AES and does not use the record number.

 .. raw:: html